apache/yetus/README.md

 ```

 After executing one or more of the Apache Maven commands, artifacts will be in `yetus-dist/target/artifacts` or ready for a `mvn deploy`.

+## Container Quickstart

+The project makes available two convenience container images on https://hub.docker.com for both tagged releases and for the master branch.
+It is highly recommended that casual users use a tagged release so as to not be surprised by incompatible changes that are still rolling through the master branch.

+### apache/yetus-base

+This image contains all of the tools that Apache Yetus supports.
+It is intended to be used when the Apache Yetus binaries are running outside of the container to speed up building the actual testing container.

+### apache/yetus

+This image contains all of apache/yetus-base plus a built and installed version of Apache Yetus.
+The binaries are in `/usr/bin` and therefore part of the default path.
+This image is ideal for CI systems that take a container image as the operating environment or for interactive use.